salesforce/bazenv/README.md

 ## Installation

-1. Bazenv is built with go, so if you don't have go installed, `brew install go`.
+1. Bazenv is built with go.
+To download: `go get -d github.com/salesforce/bazenv`
-1. Clone Bazenv into `$GOHOME/src/github.com/salesforce/bazenv`.
-I want to opensource bazenv, so the namespace doesn't match git.soma.
 1. Install Bazenv with `make install`.
 This will build `bazenv` and its `bazel` stub.
 1. Make sure `$GOHOME/bin` is at the beginning of your path.
 1. Install a version of bazel with `bazenv install <version>`.